Hub-OS/Hub-OS/README.md

 # About This Project
 Follow this project on :bird: [Twitter](https://twitter.com/NetbattleOpen)!

-This aims to be an accurate mmbn6 engine that can be used to program custom enemies, chips, navis, or used to make your own mmbn story.
+This aims to be an accurate mmbn6 battle engine that can be used to program custom enemies, chips, navis, or used to make your own mmbn story.
 It includes a fully playable battle-rush game.

 This was originally started to kill some time one summer and I got a little carried away.
 It's been fun and I hope you have fun with it as I have had making it.